simonesilvestroni/m2m-website/README.md

 ### Visual

 - SVGs for logos and icons
-- System stacks typography, using Helvetica Neue with a `system-ui` fallback, and Georgia.
+- System stacks typography, using Avenir for headings, and Georgia for blockquotes.

 ### Site sustainability